-I’m sure a lot of people have interest in the “Parable of the Fig Tree”, which was first introduced by Christ in Matthew 24:32-25 (and also found in Mark 13:28-31 and Luke 21:29-32).
+Many people have an interest in the “Parable of the Fig Tree”.
+The parable first appears in Matthew 24:32-25 (and also appears in Mark 13:28-31 and Luke 21:29-32).
 Here is the parable described in the Book of Matthew:

-Many people believe that Israel represents the fig tree in the Parable of the Fig Tree and that we are the generation that will see the return of Christ after the creation of the state of Israel in 1948.
-This viewpoint has led to speculation over the past few decades about when Christ will return.
+Many believe that Israel represents the fig tree in the Parable of the Fig Tree.
+Some also believe we are the generation that will see the return of Christ after the creation of the state of Israel in 1948.
+This view has led to speculation over the past few decades about when Christ will return:

-- A current theory is that Christ will return between 2011 and 2018 as some argue that a “generation” represents 70 years and the final generation started with the creation of the state of Israel.
+- A current theory is that Christ will return between 2018-2028.
+Proponents of this theory argue that a “generation” is 70 to 80 years and the final generation started in 1948.

-Proponents of the idea that Israel is connected with the Parable of the Fig Tree believe that Israel is symbolically represented by the fig tree in scripture.
-Proponents cite several passages which they use to make their case.
-The following are three examples that proponents often cite:
+Proponents of the idea that the Parable of the Fig Tree is about Israel believe that Israel represents the fig tree in Scripture.
+They cite several passages to make their case.
+Here are three examples that they often cite…

-One of the main passages cited by proponents is Jeremiah 24:1-9.
-The passage describes two groups of figs: those who were taken captive (the good figs) and those who remained in the land and lived in land of Egypt (the bad figs):
+The passage describes two groups of figs: those taken captive (the good figs) and those who remained in the land and lived in land of Egypt (the bad figs):

-Hosea 9:10 is also cited by proponents.
-The verse compares the Israelites’ ancestors to the first fruits of a fig tree:
+Hosea 9:10 compares the Israelites to the first fruits of a fig tree:

 “(13) And seeing a fig tree afar off having leaves, he came, if haply he might find any thing thereon: and when he came to it, he found nothing but leaves; for the time of figs was not yet.
 (14) And Jesus answered and said unto it, No man eat fruit of thee hereafter for ever.
 And his disciples heard it.
 (15) And they come to Jerusalem: and Jesus went into the temple, and began to cast out them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves; (16) And would not suffer that any man should carry any vessel through the temple.
 (17) And he taught, saying unto them, Is it not written, My house shall be called of all nations the house of prayer? but ye have made it a den of thieves.
 (18) And the scribes and chief priests heard it, and sought how they might destroy him: for they feared him, because all the people was astonished at his doctrine.
 (19) And when even was come, he went out of the city.
 (20) And in the morning, as they passed by, they saw the fig tree dried up from the roots.
 (21) And Peter calling to remembrance saith unto him, Master, behold, the fig tree which thou cursedst is withered away.
 (22) And Jesus answering saith unto them, Have faith in God.
 (23) For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.”
 (Mark 11:13-23)

-I will not argue for or against the idea that Israel has some symbolic connection to the fig tree in this article because whether Israel is symbolically represented by the fig tree or not has no bearing on my view concerning the Parable of the Fig Tree.
+I will not argue for or against the idea that the fig tree represents Israel in this article.
+The reason is that whether Israel represents the fig tree has no bearing on my view concerning the Parable of the Fig Tree.
 I’ll explain my view on the Parable of the Fig Tree next.

-I will probably disappoint a lot of people by stating that I currently do not believe that the Parable of the Fig Tree specifically relates to Israel because the parable is not only about the fig tree.
-Luke 21:29 states the parable relates to the fig tree and all the trees.
+The Parable of the Fig Tree does not specifically relate to Israel because the parable is not solely about the fig tree.
+Luke 21:29 states the parable relates to the fig tree and all the trees:

 (29) And he spake to them a parable; Behold the fig tree, and all the trees; (30) When they now shoot forth, ye see and know of your own selves that summer is now nigh at hand.
 (31) So likewise ye, when ye see these things come to pass, know ye that the kingdom of God is nigh at hand.
 (32) Verily I say unto you, This generation shall not pass away, till all be fulfilled.”
 (Luke 21:29-32)

-The focus on the fig tree and all the trees suggests the parable is not exclusively about a development that relates to the fig tree.
-Israel may represent a fig tree symbolically, but the parable is not focused solely on the fig tree sprouting leaves.
-The sprouting of every tree’s leaves, including the fig tree, is the focus of the parable as “they” are the subject mentioned in Luke 21:30.
+The focus on the fig tree and all the trees suggests the parable is not solely about a development that relates to the fig tree.
+Israel may represent a fig tree, but the parable is not only about the fig tree sprouting leaves.
+The sprouting of every tree’s leaves, including the fig tree, is the focus of the parable as “they” are the subject of Luke 21:30.

-People are welcome to believe that the Parable of the Fig Tree is connected with Israel in some way, shape, or form.
-However, I think proponents of the view that the Parable of the Fig Tree is connected with Israel need to account for why the parable in Luke 21:29-32 includes all trees (and not just the fig tree).
+You are welcome to believe that the Parable of the Fig Tree relates to Israel in some way, shape, or form.
+However, proponents of the view that the Parable of the Fig Tree relates to Israel need to account for why the parable in Luke 21:29-32 includes all trees (and not just the fig tree).

-Again, I believe the Parable of the Fig Tree is an analogy given by Christ to communicate the message to people that they can tell that His Coming is near when they see the events He described transpire.
-Until I am convinced otherwise, this is the position I hold on this topic.
-However, I am flexible so feel free to offer a rebuttal in the comments section.
+Again, the Parable of the Fig Tree is an analogy given by Christ to communicate the message to people that they can tell that His Coming is near when they see the events He described transpire.
+It is not a hidden message to watch out for the Rapture by a certain date after the creation of the state of Israel.